AltspaceVR/AltspaceSDK/README.md

 cube.rotation.x += 0.01;
 cube.rotation.y += 0.01;
 ```
-The AltRenderer serializes key information about objects in your scene for use by the game engine (Unity 3D) rendering the Altspace environment.
+The Altspace ThreeJS renderer serializes key information about objects in your scene for use by the game engine (Unity 3D) rendering the Altspace environment.
 Thus changes to the transform (position, rotation, scale) of the above cube are mirrored by the cube hologram in Altspace. **Hologram** refers to the in-Altspace 3D object controlled by an Altspace Web App.

 **Step 6a**: